- Get the Vaccine

 As we navigate through these difficult times, Carleton University wants our students to know that we are here to support them.
 Both on-campus and in the community, there are many support services and resources available during this time to support our students.

 The health and safety of all members of the Carleton community is the university’s top priority.
 We all need to play our part in reducing the spread of COVID-19 to protect our family, friends and communities.

 Please remember to continue wearing a mask and keeping six feet (two metres) of distance when indoors and even when you are outside.
-Staying home, maintaining physical distancing, wearing masks as required, and frequent hand washing remain the primary approaches to minimize the risk of virus transmission.
+Staying home, maintaining physical distancing, wearing masks as required, and frequent hand washing remains the primary approaches to minimize the risk of virus transmission.